Werner Built In Fire Escape Ladder

 Located Under the Escape Window

-Werner’s Fire Escape Ladder ESC-330 is designed to be pre-installed beneath windows so that anyone can use it in less than 30 seconds.
+The Werner Built In Fire Escape Ladder ESC-330 is designed to be pre-installed beneath windows so that anyone can use it in less than 30 seconds.
 This eliminates situations in which someone must search for their fire escape ladder and then attempt to set it up correctly while under incredible duress.

 I had an opportunity to review Esc-330 during Fire Prevention Week and the unit did not disappoint.
 This Escape Ladder is designed for a three story house, having a ladder length of 24’ 8” – more than enough to get you to the ground.
 The Fire Escape ladder is designed to be installed in the exterior wall cavity between studs and below an exterior escape window.
 The Fire Escape Ladder is a self-contained unit inside of a very rigid metal enclosure.
 Fasteners are placed through the side wall of the enclosure and into the wall structural framing.